-To promote better understanding of the policies and business operations of the Bank, not only in the eyes of financial professionals but also of the public as a whole, the Bank endeavors to make its publications and releases better suited to the diverse needs and interests of their users.
+To promote better understanding of the policies and

+business operations of the Bank, not only in the eyes of financial professionals but also of the public as a whole, the Bank endeavors to tailor its publications and releases to the diverse needs and interests of their users.
 It also works to promote financial literacy among the public.

-The Bank compiles and releases various statistics to be widely shared with the public and implements measures as part of refining its statistics to improve their user-friendliness.
+The Bank compiles and releases various statistics to be widely shared with the public and takes steps to refine its statistics to improve their user-friendliness.